At the Ecuator in Kenya

 west coast of South America.

-exquisite french cuisine in a tiny Rwandan restaurant, swaping jokes with the
+french cuisine in a tiny Rwandan restaurant, swaping jokes with

 After the Trip...

-didn't get a single sponsor because the economy was so bad.
-The 9/11 tragedy
+We didn't get a single sponsor because the economy was so bad.
+The

-the perfect time.
-Life was tough on consultants in 2001/02, we skipped
+it was the perfect time.
+Life was tough on consultants in 2001/02,

-the worst of the job market and had the trip of a lifetime instead.
-Even
+we skipped the worst of the job market and had the trip of a lifetime

-through the trip meant a ton more debt, it was an irreplaceable experience.
+instead.
+Even through the trip meant a ton more debt, it was an

-Despite political unrest, riots, bad roads, breakdowns, a disastrous
+irreplaceable experience.
+Despite political unrest, riots, bad roads,

 ____________________________________